Sunday, March 7, 2010

 Monetary cases are judged by a court of three judges.
 This includes cases of disputed loans, theft, bodily injury, and monetary damage.

-One litigant selects a judge, the other litigant selects a judge, and both litigants together select one more judge – these are the words of Rabbi Meir.
-But the Sages say: “The two judges selected by the litigants select a third one.”
-The judge selected by each litigant will make sure that his position is clearly represented.
+Rabbi Meir says that one litigant selects a judge, the other selects a judge, and both litigants select one more judge.
+However, the Sages say, "The two judges selected by the litigants select a third one."
+The judge chosen by each litigant will ensure that his position is clearly represented.

 No comments: